SAIT is dedicated to your success. Tutoring Services offers a wide variety of supports and resources to help you reach your academic goals.

 Upcoming workshops and tutoring labs

-Tutors in the math/science tutoring lab will work with you — either one-on-one or in a small group — to help you understand course content.
-For the most up-to-date tutoring schedule, visit the Lamb Learner Success Centre in MC221 or email email@example.com.
+Tutors will work with you — either one-on-one or in a small group — to help you understand course content.
+Tutors are available for most math/science courses, as well as a few specific programs at SAIT, so come to the Lamb Learner Success Centre (room MC221) or email firstname.lastname@example.org for the most up-to-date schedule.

 - APSC 180